HullUni-bioinformatics/ReproPhyloGalaxy/README.md

 2. cd ReproPhyloGalaxy
 3. ./INSTALL.sh

-*Note: No need to extract the archive that inside the repository directory*
 *Note: After the installation is done the repository directory can be removed*

 ## Running Galaxy

 1. cd ~/ReproPhyloGalaxy
-2. sudo sh run.sh --reload
+2. sudo sh run.sh
 3. In a web browser, go to https://localhost:8080

-`
+*Note: If you have troubles shutting down galaxy, restart the machine and us sudo sh run.sh **--reload** from now on.
+You will then be able to stop galaxy using CTRL+c*